CSW0126/2D-Game-Project/README.md

 cd exe/
 ```

-Full version including the whole game (RM1 to RM3)<br>
+"Full version" including the whole game (RM1 to RM3)<br>
-Only Boss Room includes the Boss fight only
+"Only Boss Room" includes the Boss fight only